Yaxin9Luo/Yaxin9Luo.github.io/_pages/cv.md

 Projects
 ======
-Few-shot text to video diffusion model (guided by Prof.Ole Winther for the Deep Learning Course project):
+Few-shot text to video diffusion model (Deep Learning Course project):

 Roles in charge:
   1. Search and find the papers which use diffusion model for text to video generation and implement the one